CM PML-10 / N45

 - Thanks to their high temperature resistance, they can operate (depending on the shape) even at temperatures up to 230°C and above...

-- Wide application in the industry of new technologies – are utilized in hard drives, electric motors, medical devices and very advanced devices.
+- Significant importance in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets: